SimonaSe/Events-Fundamentals-New/Module-4.md

 women are infected with the Pf species of malaria.
 These filters will appear under this layer’s heading in the column on the left.

-For each event we would like to know what type of confirmation method has been used.
+  each event we would like to know what type of confirmation method has been used.
 To do this, we need to apply a data element style.

 In the Style tab, click on the Style by data element drop down list and